 ART 151 Life Drawing I (3 cr.)
-Prerequisite(s): ART 101

 This course introduces the challenges of drawing the human form and applying lessons in anatomy to the figure.
 Life drawing for animation is examined in this course by studying the skeletal structure, muscle form, gesture, and emotion when drawing a live model.